Festival of the Bay 2018

 Settlement – a stunning new temporary land art installation

 Settlement is a newly commissioned temporary public artwork by British sculptor and environmental artist Rob Mulholland.
+Free to walk up and visit.

 A series of mirrored structures, based on early Anglo-Saxon dwellings, and six, mirrored figures invite viewers to consider human settlers’ influence on Morecambe Bay.
 The reflected landscape will alter and distort, appearing and disappearing as the viewer passes by the sculptures.